 Absolutely.
 We have a lot of clients who are non-binary as well as some clients who are transgender.
 We try very hard to make our community welcoming to all and our studio culture one of inclusivity, because let’s face it, the world needs more spaces like this.

 17. But, there are only 2 genders?!

 18. Where can I buy a pole for my home?

-We are authorized X-Pole resellers, you can buy your very own dance pole directly from us.
+We are authorized Lupit Pole resellers, you can buy your very own dance pole directly from us.
 Please check the online store or ask in studio!
-We recommend the 45mm Chrome XPERT X-Pole; this is perfect for home use as it is easy to assemble, doesn’t require drilling or screws into the floor/ceiling, has both static and spinny functions, and has a lovely chrome finish in the comfortable 45mm diameter.
-Contact us to order your pole today!
+We recommend the 45mm stainless steel pro pole; this is perfect for home use as it is easy to assemble, doesn’t require drilling or screws into the floor/ceiling, has both static and spinny functions, and has a lovely hypoallergenic finish in the comfortable 45mm diameter.
+Contact us to avail of your discount on this pole today!